marcusgia2505/classsExGameInstructions/docs/042_elements.rst

 - Usage

-With this element the lecturer/experimenter can make decisions for all players during the game, e.g. tossing a coin in front of the class and entering the value in classEx so that payoffs can be calculated based on the coin toss.
+With this element the lecturer/experimenter can make decisions for all participants during the game, e.g. tossing a coin in front of the class and entering the value in classEx so that payoffs can be calculated based on the coin toss.

 - Settings